 5.1 Place of Performance.

-Tasks shall be performed at Government owned facilities on the island of Oahu at SB, SR, ER, KAW, DMR, and KTA (map of Oahu and training area locations are in Appendix C).
+Tasks shall be performed at Government owned facilities on the island of Hawaii at PTA.

 5.2 Hours of Operations.
 Work under this CA shall be performed during daylight business hours between the hours of 6am through 6pm, Monday through Friday, excluding holidays observed by Range Division Hawaii.
-Exceptions to these hours may be submitted to the onsite GR for review and approval.
+Exceptions to these hours require approval by the GR.